severin-lemaignan/projet-cnrs/project.rst

    contexts: temporal, spatial, but also social and cultural,

-5. natural multi-modal communication, also including *backchannel* communication like nodding and facial expressions,
+5. natural multi-modal communication, also including *backchannel* communication like nodding and facial expressions

 As complex as it may appear, I believe the global challenge formed by these items to be actually tractable by adopting an innovative holistic approach to